jwnichols3/s3-batch-ops-restore-copy/README.md

 S3 Batch Operations Restore Job -> issues a set of Glacier async restore commands for a manifest (usually based on an Inventory).

-When the Restore Job finishes, the Glacier restore process can take 24-48 hours.
+When the S3 Batch Operations Restore Job finishes, the Glacier object restore process can take 24-48 hours.

-When the Glacier restore process completes, the objects in S3 are still listed as in "GLACIER" or "GLACIER DEEP ARCHIVE"
+When the Glacier object restore process completes, the objects in S3 are still listed as in "GLACIER" or "GLACIER DEEP ARCHIVE"

 You can navigate to the Console and check the "Restore progress" field and the "Expiry Date" field to see how long the file will be available.

 This is a way to programaticaly retrieve the restore status and expiry date for all objects in a manifest.

+One assumption we are making is that the objects are processed by Glacier in the order of the manifest file.
+To simplify the checking of large restore jobs (100s of thousands of object or more), this program has a way to check the last # records (`--last #` option).

 There are two logfiles produced:
 * `restore-check-BATCHNAME-YYYY-MM-DD-EPOCH-detail.log`